What is the XBMC Foundation?

 Board members are expected to attend all meetings or will otherwise be diligent in letting the other board members know if they won’t be around.
 Further, they’ll be expected to make decisions (as a group) in the best interests of the foundation.
-The Board accountable to the members, so should consider recommendations made by members during the decision making process, Though they ultimately must make the final decisions.
+The Board is accountable to the members, so should consider recommendations made by members during the decision making process, though they ultimately must make the final decisions.
 Any and all discussion should be frankly communicated to members within a reasonable time frame.

 Who can be an XBMC Board member?

 Any existing member of the foundation, as voted by the remaining members.